Welcome to

 THE REGENERATIVE FARMING STORIES

-Inspired by Wharmley Farm in Northumberland
+Inspired by Gothelney Farm and Field Bakery in Somerset

-Poetry by Kate Fox | Photography by Johannah Churchill | Exhibited with North East Photography Network at The Sill in Northumberland
+Poetry by Dizraeli | Photography by Lúa Ribeira | Exhibited at The Royal Photographic Society in Bristol

 In the emerald peaks of the Scottish highlands, in tranquil pockets of new life in North London, and in rich fields nestled between Cumbria’s ancient hedgerows, farmers tend their land, nurturing pastures of quiet rebellion and hope.